marchoeppner/miRNApipe/docs/installation.md

 To get your own iGenomes data, you can refer to [this](https://github.com/ewels/AWS-iGenomes) instruction.

-iGenomes data is organized in a hierarchical folder structure, if which "references" is the top level.
+iGenomes data is organized in a hierarchical folder structure, in which "references" is the top level.
 You can point your cluster config to this location and the pipeline will be able to pick up the desired genome automatically (assuming it was indeed downloaded).

 For this, please include the following line in your custom config file (see above):